aws-samples/aws-sagemaker-ground-truth-recipe/README.md

 # SageMaker Ground Truth Recipe

 Pre-labeling and Post-labeling lambdas for custom labeling jobs.
+If you want to just use these lambdas, you can directly import "aws-sagemaker-ground-truth-recipe" in your AWS console.
+You can also modify code in your AWS console.

+If you want to use Serveless Application Model toolkit to modify and develop the code further, keep reading.

 ## Requirements